ryEllison/3DViz/README.md

 # Test

 When 3DViz is launched (see **Use**), a file browser will appear.
-Inside the file browser should be a **data** directory in which are three toy datasets.
+Inside the file browser should be three toy datasets.
 The user should select one of these datasets, plot the data, and export the figure as a test of proper configuration and function of the Shiny dashboard.